komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="shoppingeslite.JPG" alt="Family shopping in Eslite" caption="Checking out the little craft shops" >}}

 Glassblowing turned out to be really awesome, and I highly recommend it.
 It shook out to like 20 buck USD a person depending on what kind of thing you wanted to make, and they basically hold your hands as much as you need throughout the entire process, stepping back to let you screw up a bit if that's how you wanna do it.
 It's really hot in there and pretty engaging and exciting.
-The only downside is they have to fire your glass after so you don't get to take it home right away, but that turned out to be fine because we kinda symbolically picked it up over a week later on the day they flew out, so they could see Eslite and the area again with very different eyes.
+The only downside is they have to fire your glass after so you don't get to take it home right away, but that turned out to be fine because we symbolically picked it up over a week later on the day the family flew out, so they could see Eslite and the area again with very different eyes.

 {{< figure src="glovedup.JPG" alt="Caleb and Colette getting gloves on" caption="They provided a bunch of safety gear." >}}